Kansas experiment: Repeal

 The Senate passed bill SB 30 (38–0 with 2 not voting) on February 2, 2017.
-Three weeks later the House passed SB 30, as amended (123–2).
+Three weeks later, the House passed SB 30, as amended (123–2).
 Shortly after Brownback vetoed this first attempt, the legislature attempted to override his veto but came up three votes short in the Kansas Senate.
 Several months later on June 5, 2017, the Conference Committee Report was adopted by both the Kansas House (69–52) and Senate (26–14).
 On June 6, 2017, the bill was sent to Brownback, who once again, vetoed the bill.
 The same day two-thirds majorities in both the House and Senate overrode his veto and SB 30 became law.

-The measure would boost state taxes by $1.2 billion over two years, in part by raising the top income tax rate from 4.6% to 5.7%, and by restoring the pass-through business tax.
+The measure was estimated to boost state taxes by $1.2 billion over two years, in part by raising the top income tax rate from 4.6% to 5.7%, and by restoring the pass-through business tax.

 Aftermath

 Brownback did not serve out his full second term as governor.
-Shortly after the repeal, he was appointed U.S. Ambassador-at-Large for International Religious Freedom.
+Shortly after the repeal, he resigned and was appointed U.S. Ambassador-at-Large for International Religious Freedom.
 He was confirmed in January 2018.

-In the 2018 election for his successor, the Republican candidate, conservative Kris Kobach, promised to "try to roll back the tax hikes" of the 2017 legislative session, and urged a return to "a more low-tax structure like we had from 2013 to 2016" during the Brownback administration.
-He told voters, "Kansas doesn't have a revenue problem.
+In the 2018 Kansas gubernatorial election, the Republican candidate, conservative Kris Kobach, promised to "try to roll back the tax hikes" of the 2017 legislative session, and urged a return to "a more low-tax structure like we had from 2013 to 2016" during the Brownback administration.
+He told voters that "Kansas doesn't have a revenue problem.
 Kansas has a spending problem."
 Kobach was defeated by Democrat Laura Kelly, who became governor.